 Please do not use these contact details to raise a safeguarding concern.

 To raise a concern about an adult please call 0345 60 80 191 or email Health and Social Connect.

-Professionals and members of the public can also use an online form accessed via the East Sussex County Council website.
+Professionals and members of the public can also use this ESCC contact form accessed via the East Sussex County Council website